Switching Medicare Plans

 - Switch to a different Medicare Advantage plan

-- If new to Medicare—Initial Enrollment Period (IEP): this is the 7-month period when first eligible or Medicare.
-After enrollment in Parts A & B, it possible to enroll in a Medicare Advantage plan.
+- If you're new to Medicare, you can make changes during the Initial Enrollment Period (IEP).
+This is the 7-month period when you're first eligible for Medicare.
+After you enroll in Parts A and B, you can enroll in a Medicare Advantage plan.

-- If already enrolled in Medicare Parts A & B—The Annual Election/Open Enrollment Period (OEP): each year between Oct.
+- If you're already enrolled in Medicare Parts A and B, you can make changes during the Annual Election/Open Enrollment Period (OEP).
+Each year between Oct.
 15 and Dec.
-7, allows for a switch from Original Medicare to a Medicare Advantage plan, or vice versa.
+7, this period allows you to switch from original Medicare to a Medicare Advantage plan, or vice versa.

 The date coverage starts depends on the period of enrollment.
-Do not drop existing coverage, if any, until coverage with Medicare Advantage plan has started.
+Do not drop your existing coverage, if any, until your coverage with Medicare Advantage plan has started.

 Can you decline Medicare coverage?
 If you’re enrolled in health coverage through an employer or an actively working spouse, it is possible to delay enrollment in Medicare Part B until later.
 If Medicare hasn’t started yet, there are two ways to drop Part B:

-- If enrolled in Medicare through Social Security, contact Social Security.
+- If you're enrolled in Medicare through Social Security, contact Social Security directly.